maraungu/tennis-stats/README.md

 # Welcome to tennis_stats!

-This is a collection of CLI tools to scrape and analyse tennis players player statistics as can be found on wikipedia.
+This is a collection of interactove CLI tools to scrape and analyse tennis players player statistics as can be found on wikipedia.

-## Intro
+## Intro and Setup

+To setup the CLI create a Python virtual environment using the `requirements.txt` file.
+The script is run by typing

+`(prompt) python main.py`

+inside the `tennis_stats` folder.
+The commands of the interactive CLI are wrapped function whose definitions is to be found in the files `scrape.py`, `framemethods.py`, and `analysis.py` in the `tennis_stats` directory.

+Once the script is running one may type

+`(tennis_stats) help`

+to print the list of all commands to terminal or

+`(tennis_stats) help command`

+to print the documentation for a command to terminal.

+The folder `tests` contains some unit tests for the most basic expectations of what the script should do once the dataframe is created, but is currently not a full test suite.

 There are two main use-cases for the CLI:

 1. Scrape wikipedia using the command `generatedataframe` to generate a new dataframe and perform data analysis.

-2. Use a ready-made dataframe scraped from wikipedia on 22.10.2021 and perform data analysis.
+2. Use a ready-made dataframe scraped from wikipedia on **22.10.2021** and perform data analysis.
 The ready-made dataframe was scraped using the same `generatedataframe` command from our CLI.